schmidtster/SI507-final-project/README.md

         Description: Specifies if you would like a graph of the data displayed in your default web browser.
 It will auto open the graph in your browser.
 The default is "y" for yes.

+        *The program will prompt you if you would like to view all the articles for a certain tag.
+You can type in the index of the tag you would like articles for or type "no" to exit.

 Example inputs:

     "tags alpha asc limit=5"